janinelaura-hindermann/mt-exercise-5/README.md

 As recommended, we have taken a look at this best practice implementation: https://github.com/rsennrich/subword-nmt?tab=readme-ov-file#best-practice-advice-for-byte-pair-encoding-in-nmt

+We did the following two times, once with vocabulary size 2000 and once with vocabulary size 5000.
+We simply adjusted some parameters and file names in the scripts which is not mentioned further here.

 In this repository, there is a command which can be executed after subword-nmt is installed (e.g. with pip)

 ```